RedHatProductSecurity/rapidast/README.md

 # RapiDAST

-RapiDAST(Rapid DAST) provides a framework for automated DAST(Dynamic application security testing).
-It can be used by anyone who aims to improve the security of their products and services.

-Its structure is as follow:

-* `rapidast.py` does:
-    + Loading the main configuration file
-    + For each scanner activated by the config, runs it

-* Currently, OWASP ZAP is supported, which will:
-    + Translate the RapiDAST configuration to a ZAP Automation Framework configuration
-    + Spawn a ZAP container image and run ZAP with the configuration
-    + Save the result
+RapiDAST(Rapid DAST) is an open-source security testing tool that automates the process of DAST(Dynamic application security testing) security testing and streamlines the integration of security into your development workflow.
+It is designed to help you quickly and effectively identify security vulnerabilities in your applications.

+Taking advantage of [OWASP ZAP](https://www.zaproxy.org/) and additional scanners(TBD), RapiDAST provides additional value as follows:

+- Ease of use and simple automation of HTTP/API scanning, fully working in CLI with a yaml configuration
+- Ability to run automated DAST scanning to suit various users' needs
+- HTML, JSON and XML report generation
+- Integration with reporting solutions (TBD)

-# Requirements
+# Getting Started

+## Prerequisites

 - `python` >= 3.5
     + because of subprocess.run